City Limits Sonoma County California

 - The Downtown Plaza invites visitors with live music, a farmer’s market, and sculpture by local artists, fountain, shops and cafes.

 Sebastopol offers the visibility of Main Street shopping.
 Premium locations exist around the Sebastopol Town Plaza, along Main Street, Healdsburg Avenue and the Gravenstein Highway corridor through town.
 There are shopping centers that offer locations convenient to complimentary goods and services, grocery stores and restaurants.
 New retail, mixed used, and live work buildings have recently increased the opportunities for new or expanded retail activity.
+The Barlow, our newest development hosts manufacturing businesses with storefronts.

 Multiple high quality office locations are available in Sebastopol.
 Locations include the following main areas: